zendesk/link_platform/doc/architecture/decisions/0020-background-job-framework.md

 We need some form of background framework to do asynchronous tasks such as sending emails, creating accounts, and possibly some long import/export operations.

+We'll be evaluating for

+- Priority or multiple queues
+- Retriable jobs
+- Scheduling
+- Persistent queues
+- Realtime dashboards

 ### Which Library?

 Our use cases aren't particularly complicated.
 Our main concerns are ease of integration and reliability.
 In order of popularity from [The Ruby Toolbox](https://www.ruby-toolbox.com/categories/Background_Jobs), let's take a look.